Volunteering in South Africa with Projects Abroad

 Assist with the rehabilitation of disabled children through a specialised therapy programme that involves helping them to ride horses.

-Our Music & Dance project gives volunteers the opportunity to teach children how to play musical instruments, or instruct them in ballet or modern dancing.
-You will also have the chance to participate in community outreach work.
+Our Music & Dance project gives volunteers in South Africa the opportunity to teach children how to play musical instruments, or instruct them in ballet or modern dancing.

 On this exciting placement in Cape Town, volunteers will gain valuable work experience in a modern, fully-equipped music studio, learning about all aspects of artist management and music production.